Homatropine and hydrocodone

 What other drugs will affect homatropine and hydrocodone?

-Other drugs may interact with homatropine and hydrocodone, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell your doctor about all your current medicines and any medicine you start or stop using.
+This list is not complete.
+Other drugs may affect homatropine and hydrocodone, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.

 - Drug class: upper respiratory combinations